-It is not easy to put an end to the biological armed race, so global efforts must be consolidated to combat these threats.
+It is not easy to put an end to the biological arms race, so global efforts must be consolidated to combat these threats.
 Countries must strengthen their ability to detect early attacks.
 Biologists and economists need to communicate with decision makers to convince them of the importance of developing defense systems to face bioweapons and limit their environmental and socioeconomical effects.
 Certainly, it is necessary to raise awareness regarding the dangers of biological warfare.

 Interdisciplinary and international efforts are required to increase the surveillance, monitoring, and identification of pathogens and to better understand the dynamics of disease transmission within human, plant, and animal populations.
 This will greatly enhance our ability to combat the effects of bioweapons and emerging diseases on biodiversity.

 - Beckett, B. (1982).
 Weapons of Tomorrow.
 Orbis Pub.
 Co.
 London .

 - Berkeley, C.W. and M. Goodfellow (1981) .
 The aerobic endospore- forming bacteria.
 Academic Press, London.

 - Berkeley, R. C. W; N. A. Logan and Capey, A, G, (1984).
 Identification of Bacillus species.
 In Bergan (Ed), Methods in Microbiology, Vol. 16.
 Academic press, London, pp. 291-328.

 - Buchanan and Gibbons (1994) .
 Bergey’s Manual of Systematic Bacteriology, Williams & Wilkins, Baltimore, New York.